-- have a FAFSA on file by February 1, - have any FAFSA corrections made by July 31 (school choices may be added until September 30), - be a U.S. citizen or permanent resident and a Missouri resident, - be enrolled full-time at a participating Missouri school, - have an EFC of \$12,000 or less, and - not be pursuing a degree or certificate in theology or divinity.
+- Have a FAFSA on file by February 1. - Have any FAFSA corrections made by July 31 (school choices may be added until September 30). - Be a U.S. citizen or permanent resident and a Missouri resident. - Be enrolled full-time at a participating Missouri school.
+(Students with disabilities may be considered full-time when enrolled in at least six credit hours.) - Have an EFC of \$12,000 or less. - Not be pursuing a degree or certificate in theology or divinity. - Not have received your first bachelor's degree, completed the required hours for a bachelor's degree, or completed 150 semester credit hours.